No. 18 Baylor 27-14 win ends No. 4 Oklahoma 17-game streak

 Oklahoma lost in November under Riley for the first time.

+”Disappointing, no other way to put it,” Riley said. ”Still a whole lot left for this football team.
+That’s the advantage of winning your first nine games, is you do set yourself up to be able to overcome something like this. … We’ll bounce back like we always do and like we fully expect to.”

+Abram Smith had 148 yards rushing, including a 75-yard scamper to set up the first of Bohanon’s rushing TDs for a 17-7 lead early in the fourth quarter.
+Bohanon, who threw an interception near midfield with a minute to go in the 30-28 loss at TCU, ran for 107 yards against the Sooners while hitting 12 of 21 passes for 117 yards and an interception.

 Baylor fans stormed the field when they thought the game was over, but there had been a timeout, and 3 seconds remained.
-Pretty much all of Oklahoma’s team had left the field and it took several minutes to clear the field.
+Pretty much all of Oklahoma’s team had left the field and it took several minutes to clear the field and get 11 Sooners back out for the final snap after officials spoke with an irate Riley.

-After an extended discussion among the referees, and an irate Sooners coach Lincoln Riley, the defense returned to the field for the final snap.
-That was a 32-yard field goal by Isaiah Hankins for scoring that could come into play in a Big 12 tiebreaker, and the fans then swarmed the field again.
+Isaiah Hankins then kicked a 32-yard field goal for points that could come into play in a Big 12 tiebreaker, and the fans then swarmed the field again.

+Baylor coach Dave Aranda said he was thinking about Big 12 tiebreakers that include point differential.

+”I know why Dave tried to kick field goal.
+I don’t agree with it,” Riley said. ”I still think above all else, there’s a code of sportsmanship that I believe in, I wouldn’t have done it.”

 Oklahoma freshman quarterback Caleb Williams, who had been so dynamic since leading a big comeback against Texas last month, threw two interceptions.
 Preseason AP All-America quarterback Spencer Rattler, who he had replaced as the starter, took over late in the third quarter.

 Williams had a 2-yard TD run early, but finished 10-of-19 passing for 146 yards while getting sacked three times.
-Rattler was sacked twice as well, and Williams returned to complete three passes for 74 yards on a late drive before Kennedy Brooks’ 1-yard TD with 2:26 left.
+Rattler was sacked twice as well.
+Williams returned to complete three passes for 74 yards on a late drive before Kennedy Brooks’ 1-yard TD with 2:26 left.

 THE TAKEAWAY

-Baylor: This was a huge win for the Bears under second-year coach Dave Aranda, and fittingly it was a standout defensive performance from the former defensive coordinator for LSU’s national championship two seasons ago.
-And a huge comeback after the letdown against the Horned Frogs, whose first-time starting quarterback Chandler Morris had 531 total yards.
+Baylor: This was the first signature victory in two seasons under Aranda.
+Fittingly a standout defensive performance from the former defensive coordinator for LSU’s national championship two seasons ago was key.
+It was a huge rebound after allowing 531 yards to TCU’s first-time starting quarterback, Chandler Morris, last week.

 UP NEXT